Carl Zeidler

 Carl Frederick Zeidler (January 4, 1908 – December 11, 1942) was an American politician and the mayor of the city of Milwaukee, Wisconsin, from 1940 to 1942, winning election by unseating six-term Socialist mayor Daniel Hoan.
 After just two years in office Zeidler resigned his position as mayor to enlist in the United States Navy Reserve to fight in World War II.
-His merchant marine ship and all hands died the coast of South Africa in December 1942 after being hit by a German U-boat U-159 torpedo attack.
+His merchant marine ship and all hands died off the coast of South Africa in December 1942 after being hit by a German U-boat U-159 torpedo attack.

 Biography

 Early years

 Zeidler was born January 4, 1908, in Milwaukee, Wisconsin to parents of German ancestry.
 He graduated from Marquette University in 1929 and received a J.D. in 1931 from its law school.